jivebiscuit/jivebiscuit.github.io/docs/policy/general.md

 In the interest of protecting other ZHU ARTCC member's identities and information.
 Controllers should not share personal identifying information about other controllers or their given names on streams or recordings.
 When streaming or recording sessions, ZHU ARTCC controllers MUST:

 1. Remain in the designated streaming channel(s) on the ZHU ARTCC Discord unless actively coordinating.
+1. Include in controller remarks/ CRC profile they are actively streaming and include a link.

 This policy is also written in alignment with strict international identity protection laws.
 Failure to adhere to the streaming policy will result in a warning, disciplinary action, and potential removal for repeat offenders from the ARTCC with a referral note placed in the controller’s VATUSA record.